history-lab/archiving-digital-records/07-command-line-lab.md

 ```
 ---
 # Understanding software installs `sudo`
-* stands for "superuser do"
+* Stands for "superuser do"
-* runs the commands that follow as superuser
+* Runs the commands that follow as superuser
-* superuser is a privilaged administrative account
+* Superuser is a privilaged administrative account
-* software installs typically require a privilaged account
+* Software installs typically require a privilaged account
 ---
 # Understanding software installs `apt-get`
-* software installer
+* Software installer
-* accepts subcommands such as:
+* Accepts subcommands such as:
      * `update`  update the package lists for available software packages
      * `install` install or upgrade packages
 ---